Trip Tips: Living the good life way, way Down Under

 For a crash course in gastronomy, Tasmania style, look no further than the Taste of Tasmania festival held from late December to early January.

-More than 60 stalls pack into a converted hangar on the historic waterfront, where revelers can watch the Sydney to Hobart yacht race with a bottle of Frank’s Cider.
+More than 60 stalls pack into a converted hangar on the historic waterfront, where revellers can watch the Sydney to Hobart yacht race with a bottle of Frank’s Cider.

 Entrance is free but between the briny Bruny Island oysters from Get Shucked, pungent pulled pork tacos from Mount Gnomon Farm and chocolate-covered raspberries from the Christmas Hill Raspberry Farm Cafe, you will go home with a full belly and an empty wallet.
 Happily.